 - The fossil record shows that organisms actually don’t change over time (though they tend to be replaced by other organisms), and an extremely important trend in the fossil record is that all but the most recent fossils are buried in water-borne sediments, while the most recent fossils are preserved in natural traps (such as the La Brea tar pits).

-- There are large, cool masses down in the earth’s hot mantle, which may be another indicator of a global catastrophe involving extreme tectonic plate movement.
+- There are large, cool masses down in the earth’s hot mantle, which may be another indicator of a global catastrophe involving extremely rapid tectonic plate movement.

 Back to the topic of this article, the point that I would really like make clear in this discussion is that the Passive Gap Theory doesn’t solve the problem of the conflict between scientific evidence for long ages and the Biblical account.
 If the radiometric dates given for the various layers of rock correctly represent the time that has passed since the rock was deposited, then life on planet earth must be much older than the Biblical account allows.

 As a postscript, I would like to acknowledge the contributions of cosmology to this topic.
 Cosmological evidence is often used to “prove” the vast age of the universe.
 I would like to point out that the ruling paradigm, the Big Bang Model, relies on the invention of things like dark matter and dark energy to explain astronomical observations.
-This reliance on unobservable and unlikely phenomena is a strong indicator that the model is faulty.
+This reliance on unobserved and unlikely phenomena is a strong indicator that the model is faulty.
 Plasma cosmology is a much more promising route, and does a far better job of making predictions about the universe.
-One of the reasons, I think, that the modern scientific community resists plasma cosmology, however, is that it does not necessarily imply that the universe is billions of years old.

-Regarding the existence of Heaven and other worlds prior to the creation of earth, it is my opinion that they are outside of the universe that is visible to us, and that our entire observable universe was negatively affected by Adam’s sin.
+Regarding the biblical mention of the existence of Heaven and other worlds prior to the creation of earth, it is possible that they are outside of the universe that is visible to us, and that our entire observable universe was negatively affected by Adam’s sin.

 - I would like to point out that lead can have a charge of +4, and when it does, this lead ion’s radius is only about 5% bigger than a zirconium ion, and it should, theoretically, substitute for it in the crystal structure.